GustavoLastra/Neighborhood-Map/README.md

     }
 };
 /*            Octopus          */
-var Octopus = {                    //My idea was to create the AppViewModel "object" inside the Octopus in order to "combine" the structure of Vainilla.js with MVVM and to achieve modularity through separation of conserns.
+var Octopus = {                    //My idea was to create the AppViewModel "object" inside the Octopus in order to "combine" the structure of Vanilla.js with the MVVM structure and to achieve modularity through separation of concerns.
   init: function(){
     this.control = new AppViewModel(); // the AppViewModel object is defined on the "AppViewMode.js" file and includes all Observable objects, arrays and computed functions of Knockout.js framework. ko.applyBindings(this.control);